 §4 Members of the Committees

 The members of the standing and ad hoc committees shall be selected from the members of the section.
-The executive committee, may, on recommendation of any standing or ad hoc committee, remove or replace any committee member who shall fail to attend three consecutive committee meetings.
+The executive council, may, on recommendation of any standing or ad hoc committee, remove or replace any committee member who shall fail to attend three consecutive committee meetings.

 §1 Meetings and Notices